tangyhang/PipeANN/README.md

 * R: maximum out-neighbors
 * L: candidate pool size during build (build in fact conducts vector searches to optimize graph edges)
-* PQ_bytes: Bytes per PQ vector.
+* bytes_per_nbr: Bytes per in-memory neighbor.
 We use 32 bytes for the three datasets; higher-dimensional vectors might require more bytes.
 * M: maximum memory used during build, 256GB is sufficient for the 100M index to be built totally in memory.
 * T: number of threads used during build.
 Our machine has 112 threads.
+* nbr_type: PQ (`pq`) and RaBitQ (`rabitq`) are supported.
+We recommend using PQ in most cases.
+  * PQ uses `bytes_per_nbr` bytes for each vector.
+It supports both vector search and update.
+  * RaBitQ uses 1 bit per vector dimension (plus 9 byte metadata).
+Its quantization speed is faster than PQ, while its performance could be better or worse than PQ.
+Vector search is supported; update is not supported.

 We use the following parameters when building indexes: